lluisb3/lluisb3.github.io/_pages/cv.md

 **Personal sabbatical** | Ireland and Australia **10/2017 - 03/2020**
 * Worked as a chef in Ireland and Australia for two and a half years to broaden life experiences, explore different cultures, and enhance my English language skills.
-* Continued collaboration with bachelor’s thesis supervisor, David Moratal, resulting in the publication: [Link-level functional connectivity neuroalterations in autism spectrum disorder: A developmental resting-state fMRI study](https://www.mdpi.com/2075-4418/9/1/32).
+* Continued collaborating with my bachelor’s thesis supervisor, David Moratal, resulting in the publication: [Link-level functional connectivity neuroalterations in autism spectrum disorder: A developmental resting-state fMRI study](https://www.mdpi.com/2075-4418/9/1/32).

 Skills